Cohomology at Infinity and the Well-Tempered Complex: Introduction

 The main geometric construction of this paper is a one-parameter family of boundary neighborhoods that vary continuously with the temperament $\tau$ of the well-tempered complex.
 This allows us to mimic step one of \cite{avner_cohomology_1997}, taking the changing temperament into account.
 We then use a result from \cite{saper_tilings_1997} to choose a one-parameter family of central tiles that allows us to carry out step two.
 Our main theorem is the existence of a sequence of cubical commutative diagrams which combine the spectral sequences studied in \cite{avner_cohomology_1997} with the algorithm of \cite{mcconnell_computing_2020}.
 The Hecke operators are found using a series of isomorphisms and quasi-isomorphisms between the spectral sequences for the slices of the well-tempered complex at the critical temperaments.

 The result provides a method for computing in finite terms the action of Hecke operators on the cohomology of the Borel-Serre boundary of the symmetric space for $\textup{SL}_n$.
-The hope is that this will allow for a better understanding of interior cohomology and ghost classes, which are relevant to Langlands-type conjectures on the $L$-functions of certain Eisenstein series and cuspidal automorphic forms.
+We hope this will allow for a better understanding of interior cohomology and ghost classes, which are relevant to Langlands-type conjectures on the $L$-functions of certain Eisenstein series and cuspidal automorphic forms.
 In particular, one would hope to better understand whether certain cusp forms are lifts of those from algebraic subgroups of the special linear group, such as $\textup{Sp}_4$.
-This in turn relates to our recent work on the cohomology of $\textup{Sp}_4$ in \cite{galt_computing_2021}, which constructs an acyclic cell complex for $\textup{Sp}_4$ and, using results from \cite{mcconnell_computing_2020}, yields the start of an algorithm for the computation of Hecke operators on the cohomology of Siegel modular threefolds.
+This relates to our work on the cohomology of $\textup{Sp}_4$ in \cite{galt_computing_2021}, which constructs an acyclic cell complex for $\textup{Sp}_4$ and, using results from \cite{mcconnell_computing_2020}, yields the beginnings of an algorithm for the computation of Hecke operators on the cohomology of Siegel modular threefolds.

 An outline of this paper is as follows.
 In Sections \ref{The Well-Rounded Retract}--\ref{Boundary Neighborhoods for a Fixed Set of Weights}, we present background material from \cite{avner_cohomology_1997}.
 We present this at the level of generality considered in that paper, although the case $k=\mathbb{Q}$, rather than that of arbitrary number fields, is often ultimately of most interest.
 With this in mind, the reader may take $k=\mathbb{Q}$ throughout the paper, for simplicity, and no essential understanding will be sacrificed.
 In Section~\ref{The Well-Tempered Complex}, we recall the construction of the well-tempered complex from \cite{mcconnell_computing_2020}.
 In Section~\ref{The Borel-Serre Boundary}, we give our main geometric construction of boundary neighborhoods that vary continuously under the change of temperament.
 Section~\ref{A Family of Central Tiles} recalls results from \cite{saper_tilings_1997} and proves the existence of a one-parameter family of central tiles that meets our boundary neighborhoods at each temperament.
 In Section~\ref{Extending to the Boundary}, we summarize the implications of these geometric constructions, proving the existence of a one-parameter family of deformation retractions.
 Section~\ref{Cohomology at Infinity} outlines the spectral sequences that generalize those of \cite{avner_cohomology_1997}, and in Section~\ref{Hecke Correspondences} we prove our main theorem.
 Section~\ref{Comments on Implementation} contains practical comments on implementation and computation.